Living Learning Communities (LLCs)

 “I loved the friendships that I formed and the close community feel that the floors provided.”
 Zachary Reed, Major: Pre-Business

 Open to all first-year students majoring in Elementary Education (ECE/ELAD/SpEd), Secondary Education (including PackTeach and NevadaTeach), or Human Development and Family Studies.
-Residents involved in the community take the first-year seminar for education students (EDU 110) and are also eligible to participate in dedicated math and English sections with other students on the floor.
-Additionally, students will have personalized advising sessions in a designated area of the LLC, following their first-year group advising session.
+Students will have personalized advising sessions in a designated area of the Nevada LLC Residence Hall, following their first-year group advising session.

 Goals

-By the end of the academic year, students in the Education & Human Development LLC will:
+By the end of the academic year, students in the Education & Human Development LLC will be able to do the following:

-- Be able to identify and explain their choice of major within the College of Education & Human Development as well as articulate the expectations regarding the licensure or certification process, important timelines, and required courses
+- Identify and explain their choice of major within the College of Education & Human Development as well as articulate the expectations regarding the licensure or certification process, important timelines, and required courses

-- Be able to identify and become an active participant in one of the professional organizations within the College of Education & Human Development
+- Identify and become an active participant in one of the professional organizations within the College of Education & Human Development

-- Be able to identify the various opportunities within the field of education available to educators through endorsements
+- Identify the various opportunities within the field of education available to educators through endorsements

-- Be able to identify community resources available for service-oriented positions
+- Identify community resources available for service-oriented positions

-Open to all first-year students with a declared major in the College of Engineering.
-Students involved in the community take an Introduction to Engineering course and have the opportunity to interact with other engineering students who share their academic interests, making the creation of study groups and the establishment of support systems more convenient.
-Students are also eligible to participate in dedicated Math and English sections with other students on the floor.
+The Engineering Living Learning Community is open to all first-year students with a declared major in the College of Engineering.
+Students involved in the community have the opportunity to interact with other engineering students who share their academic interests, making the creation of study groups and the establishment of support systems more convenient.
 All Engineering LLC students will be assigned an engineering mentor and must participate in a few cohort building activities with their mentors.

 Benefits